The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 He finished in 46:25 and came in 18th out of 171 people in his division.

-The goal of these examples is to introduce percentile ranks and percentiles, which are the key to understanding cumulative distribution functions.
+With this introduction to percentile ranks and percentiles, we are ready for cumulative distribution functions.

 4.2.
 CDFs#